DiTEC-project/pyaerial/README.md

 ### 4. Fine-tuning Autoencoder architecture and dimensions

-Aerial uses an under-complete Autoencoder and in default, it decides automatically how many layers to use and the dimensions of each layer (see [Functions Overview](#functions-overview), Autoencoder).
+Aerial+ uses an under-complete Autoencoder and in default, it decides automatically how many layers to use and the dimensions of each layer (see [Functions Overview](#functions-overview), Autoencoder).

 Alternatively, you can specify the number of layers and dimensions in the `train` method to improve performance.